EvergineTeam/EvergineE2ETests-Workshop/README.md

 Recommended:

-- Visual Studio Code with the Playwright Test for VSCode extension (ms-playwright.playwright)
+- Visual Studio Code with the Playwright Test for VSCode extension (ms-playwright.playwright).

 ## 1. Creation of Evergine Project